Characteristics of antiheroes in animation

 His behavior reflects internal struggles and contradictions, moving away from the stereotype of the perfect and virtuous hero.

-In animation, the antiheroes They stand out for their complex motivations and ambiguous behaviors that challenge the traditional hero.
+In the animation, the antiheroes they shine for their complex motivations and ambiguous behaviors that challenge the traditional hero.

 These characters often have deep internal conflicts and act from perspectives that generate moral debates in the audience.